ZMatrix253/HVAC_Optimization_Project/README.md

 ## Limitations & Assumptions

-- Simplified single-zone 2000 m² building archetype (does not model detailed envelope dynamics, thermal mass, or multi-zone effects)
+- Simplified single-zone ~2,000 m² building archetype (does not model detailed envelope dynamics, thermal mass, or multi-zone effects)
 - Part-load efficiency curves are representative approximations based on ASHRAE guidelines and manufacturer data (not site-specific or fully temperature-dependent)
 - Components modeled independently (no plant-level sequencing or system interactions)
+- All energy currently treated as electricity (gas heating is not yet separated)
-- Simple payback period only (no NPV, IRR, LCC, incentives, or maintenance savings)
+- Simple payback period only (no NPV, IRR, life-cycle cost, incentives, or maintenance savings)
-- Investment costs are high-level estimates (±30–50% accuracy)
-- Retrofit costs are representative conceptual estimates and intended for comparative ranking only.
+- Investment costs are high-level conceptual estimates (±30–50% accuracy) intended for comparative ranking
 - Uses TMYx typical meteorological year (does not account for climate change or extreme weather)

 ## Future Work

 - Multi-zone capability and detailed envelope modeling
-- EnergyPlus integration for validation and benchmarking
+- Proper separation of electric and gas end-uses
 - Time-of-use tariffs and demand charge modeling
+- NPV / IRR economic metrics
+- EnergyPlus / OpenStudio export path for higher-fidelity analysis
 - Streamlit interactive dashboard
-- Support for additional climates and building types
-- Expanded validation against more ASHRAE buildings
+- Expanded validation against additional ASHRAE buildings and real utility data

 ## Getting Started